heroiclabs/nakama-docs/docs/benchmarks.md

 </table>

 !!!
 Summary
     A single Nakama server can handle mean loads of 519.46 requests/sec with requests served in 24.60 ms (mean) with a database write operation for a new user.
-At that rate your game would have 1.868 Million new players in an hour.
+At that rate your game would have created 1.868 Million new players in one hour.
+This value goes up to 2.702 Million player accounts / hour scaling up to 2 Nodes - 2 CPU / 6GB RAM (each).

 ## Workload 3 - Authenticate a user